Platform Assembly

 Step 6: Final Connections

-Connect the HDMI cable from the Orin to the screen.
+Connect the HDMI end of the DP to HDMI cable to the screen.
 Connect the pin from the screen switch cable to the E-Stop terminal on the power board.

 Completed Assembly